Social programme

 Join this workshop - Expect the unexpected – And courage will follow.

-7. Embracing chaos – encouraging agency: the chaos scenario
+Session 7: Embracing chaos – encouraging agency: the chaos scenario

 Nadja Aagaard Færgemand, Hanne Møjbæk Duedahl Nørgaard